Education Laws and Regulations

 - Makes frequent unannounced visits to classrooms and gives targeted and constructive feedback to teachers.

-- Exercises sound judgment in assigning ratings for performance and impact on student learning.
+- Exercises sound judgment in assigning ratings for performance.

 - Reviews alignment between judgment about practice and data about student learning, growth, or achievement when evaluating and rating educators and understands that the supervisor has the responsibility to confirm the rating in cases where a discrepancy exists.